Noznoc/access-classifier/README.md

-# Towards Evaluating the Built-Environment for Accessibility: A Hybridized Approach for Identifying Buildings with Ramp Entrances
+# Towards Evaluating the Built-Environment: A Hybridized Approach for Identifying Building Enterance Accessibility

 Preprocessing and modeling scripts for Carleton University DATA 500 course project.
 Project objectives are to develop a CNN classifer for predicting whether an image is "accessible" or "inaccessible".